 The Honourable Company of Air Pilots also offers several Scholarships to encourage and support young people who are interested in aviation and details are on this website.
-Entry for these is open between January and March each year, however, you can find out more about the scheme by reading now.
+Entry for these is open between January and March each year, however, you can find out more about the scheme by clicking the link above now.

 Air Pilots Gliding Scholarships

 In addition to the group gliding days the Honourable Company of Air Pilots are also offering residential gliding scholarship courses in July and August.
 Scholarships are advertised each year in January (closing date for receipt of application is usually in the early part of March).
 The scholarships are open to students who are 16 or older.
 It is not a requirement to have any flying experience or to have attended a schools gliding day.
 The courses will be run by BGA approved gliding clubs.
 Between flights students will help with the ground handling of the glider.
 The scholarships are inclusive of accommodation and food but do not cover transport to and from the gliding clubs.
 Application forms may be downloaded from the Honourable Company of Air Pilots website during the early part of each year at this link

 The application forms should be scanned and submitted by email.
 All application forms received are reviewed by a group of experienced pilots and a group candidates will be invited to interview for the final stage of selection.
 Interviews take place in May at the Company office in London.